danielrueckert/website_source/content/authors/FlorentDufour/_index.md

 - "Researchers"
 ---

-I am a Ph.D. student at the Institute of AI in Healthcare and Medicine at the Technical University of Munich (TUM) under the supervision of Prof. Dr. Daniel Rückert and PD Dr. Georgios Kaissis.
-I completed my undergraduate studies at the intersection of France, Germany, and Switzerland, where I studied biotechnology and data science for healthcare.
-Before engaging in my Ph.D., I joined the Big Data and AI team at the Leibniz Supercomputing Centre to build a pilot Trusted Research Environment (TRE) for cardiovascular disease in the scope of the [DigiMed Bayern Project](https://digimed-bayern.de).
-Currently, I am working on privacy-enhancing technologies like differential privacy and confidential computing.
-I am exploring ways to use them to build trustworthy, secure, and robust machine learning systems.
+Florent Dufour is a Ph.D. student at the Chair for Artificial Intelligence in Medicine at the Technical University of Munich (TUM) and a research associate in Big Data and AI at the Leibniz Supercomputing Centre (LRZ).
+At LRZ, his primary role focuses on developing a pilot Trusted Research Environment for hosting and processing multi-omic cardiovascular data, with a strong emphasis on ensuring data security, regulatory compliance, and individual privacy protection.
+He collaborates with clinical researchers, bioinformaticians, and computer scientists to ensure the practical and ethical application of AI technologies in the cloud.
+Florent's research interests lie at the intersection of artificial intelligence, privacy, and security.
+His work as a Ph.D student explores the use of differential privacy and trusted execution environments to build trustworthy, secure, and robust AI systems for health research in the cloud.
+By overcoming challenges in balancing data utility and privacy, he seeks to advance medical research in the cloud in ways that prioritize patient trust and safety.